 DFDL provides no mechanism to un-set a property.
 Setting a representation property's value to the empty string doesn't remove the value for that property, but sets it to the empty string value.
 This may not be appropriate as a value for certain properties.

-For example, in delimited text representations, it is sensible for the separator to be defined to be the empty string.
+For example, in delimited text data formats, it is sensible for the separator to be defined to be the empty string.
 This turns off use of separator delimiters.
 For many other string-valued properties, it is a schema definition error to assign them the empty string value.
 For example, the character set encoding property (dfdl:encoding) cannot be set to the empty string.

 One or more dfdl:defineFormat annotation elements can appear within the annotation children of the xs:schema element.
 DFDL defining annotation elements may only appear as annotation children of the xs:schema element.